In this uncertain time, it seems like there was one thing that was certain.

 We have the data to show that this is exactly what has been happening.

-Again, make sure that your operation is flexing like an accordion to decreasedaccordian volume levels.
+Again, make sure that your operation is flexing like an accordion to decreased volume levels.
 You can, and must, control this.
 It is much harder to manage a contracting operation than it is a growing one.
 What is being experienced now is the whipsaw effect of making the adjustments needed to sail through the storm.

 Second, you need to strongly consider requesting a renegotiation of your operating agreement.